Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 You can access and correct most of your details online through MyPage.

-If you request not to receive marketing material, please note that we will still contact you in relation to our on-going membership relationship with you.
-For example, we will still send you renewals, invoices, statements and notices that are relevant to your membership.
+If you request not to receive marketing material, please note that we will still contact you in relation to our on-going Membership relationship with you.
+For example, we will still send you renewals, invoices, statements and notices that are relevant to your Membership.

 Privacy Officer

-132-136 Albert Road
+Level 1, 132-136 Albert Road

 SOUTH MELBOURNE VIC 3205